OIP-Infocomm-Media-Development-Authorit/IMDARepository/README.md

 <tr>
 <td>Intelligent Sensing Toolbox</td>
 <td>The Intelligent Sensing Toolbox (IST) is a suite of open-source AI tools and technologies developed by IMDA.
 This sense-making AI algorithm will offer businesses a plug-and-play,open-source source code which can be quickly adapted and layered on top of its existing data analytics system to help it make better decisions.
-The IST is open sourced on the Apache 2.0 License 2 and more functionality could be added progressively, in collaborationwith industry partners.
 </td>
 <td><a href=https://gitlab.com/imda-dsl/intelligent-sensing-toolbox>View</a></td>
 </tr>